LivTel/moptop/src/README.md

 MOPTOP source

+This is a copy of the original source code written for moptop testing.
+This was superceded by the mopnet code due to reliability issues with multiple cameras Andor controlled by one control computer.

 build	- build script, fully optimised bldslow - build script, no-optimisation blddual - build script, dual executables moptop1 & 2